Jimjule/bank_tech_test/plan.md

 # Dependency Injection

   Now that the program works, some higher-level refactoring should be considered, like dependency injection, as the Account class has two dependencies.
+  Eliminating the statement class could also ease dependency.